andrew/ultimate-awesome/README.md

 - [awesome_roadmaps](https://github.com/mkassm/awesome_roadmaps) - A curated list of roadmaps for the software industry and other technologies from GitHub and other resources.
 - [Awesome-AI-LLMs-in-Radiology](https://github.com/openlifescience-ai/Awesome-AI-LLMs-in-Radiology) - A curated list of awesome resources, papers, datasets, and tools related to AI in radiology.
 This repository aims to provide a comprehensive collection of materials to facilitate research, learning, and development in the field of AI-powered radiology.
 - [awesome-saas-directory](https://github.com/open-saas-directory/awesome-saas-directory) - Explore our curated collection of open-source SaaS projects.
+- [Awesome-Bootstrapper-Roadmap](https://github.com/pierpaolo28/Awesome-Bootstrapper-Roadmap) - 💸 Save $2,000/mo bootstrapping your startup.
+Exhaustive Open Source SaaS alternatives and a step-by-step roadmap from Idea to Exit.
 - [awesome-q](https://github.com/qbists/awesome-q) - A collection of useful or interesting q libraries, curated by experienced developers.
 - [awesome-roku](https://github.com/slheavner/awesome-roku) - A place for all things Roku, Scenegraph, and Brightscript.
 - [awesome-llm-agent-security](https://github.com/wearetyomsmnv/awesome-llm-agent-security) - All about llm-agents security,attack,vulnerabilities and how to do them for cybersecurity.